 Let’s face it.
 Skin care is complex, and sometimes even the most common terminology is downright confusing!
-We want you to be able to make educated decisions about your skin care, and you can only do that when you understand what your dermatologist, primary care provider, or esthetician is saying.
+We want you to be able to make educated decisions about your skincare, and you can only do that when you understand what your dermatologist, primary care provider, or esthetician is saying.
 Bookmark this page to save for later.
-We’re covering all the must-know skincare terms so you can better understand the skin microbiome, eczema, rosacea, and acne.
+We’re covering all the must-know skincare terms so you can better understand skincare ingredients, concepts, the microbiome and the skin barrier, as well as skin types and concerns.

 Skin Microbiome